Travel Impacts

 • Parking and traffic management arrangements around the Stadium will be very different to a usual event, so please follow the advice and check before you travel.

-• If you are travelling by car to the event check out our fan travel advice.
-You will need to pre- book your parking and remember that tail-gating is not allowed.
+• If you are traveling by car to the event check out our fan travel advice.
+You will need to pre- book your parking.
 Spectator parking is only available to match ticket holders.

 Advice For Commuting Via Transit:

-• Avoid Boston South Station on match days from up to 6 hours before kick-off and for up to 5 hours after the final whistle.
+• Expect South Station on match days from up to 6 hours before kick-off and for up to 5 hours after the final whistle to be busier than usual If possible, use Back Bay or other nearby Red Line and Silver Line stations to access public transit.

-• Foxboro Station is likely to be closed to commuters on match days.
+• Foxboro Station will be closed to commuters on match days.

 • The Massachusetts Department of Transportation and MBTA website and guide will be great sources of information.